David Bitan: Criminal indictment

 On 6 July 2021 Bitan was indicted by Attorney General Avichai Mandelblit for seven counts of bribery, money laundering, fraud, breach of trust and tax offenses totaling NIS 715,000.
 In 2022 Lea Sonik-Kuperli, a businesswoman and real estate asset manager, was sentenced to seven and a half months in prison after being convicted of bribing Bitan.
 According to the indictment, Sonik-Kuperli asked Bitan, who served as chairman of the Subcommittee for Licensing and Planning of the Rishon LeZion Local Committee, to assist in promoting her company's interests related to the arrangement of exceptional usage of public parking lots near the network branches in the city and the payment of betterment levy.
 In exchange for Bitan's assistance, Sonik-Kuperli complied with his request and provided him with NIS 40,000 through an intermediary connected to Bitan, in the form of checks made payable to the "Ping Pong Rishon LeZion School for Mini-Football and Soccer" association.
 Bitan was accused of receiving the benefits through an associate who provided the checks to the ping pong association and received cash in return.
-On September 2022, as part of a plea agreement, Lihi Sonek-Kuperli were convicted of bribing Bitan.
+In September 2022, as part of a plea agreement, Lihi Sonek-Kuperli were convicted of bribing Bitan.
 On December 27, 2022, the evidentiary phase of Bitan's trial began in the Lod District Court.
+In September 2025, Bitan began testifying in his case.
+He denied all allegations against him.